 Just choose the hotel that appeals to you and which fits your budget.
 But make sure your hotel is near BTS station Chit Lom or Ploen Chit if you want to save your feet.

 Also this part of Bangkok mainly has luxury 4 and 5 star hotels.
 There are also middle class and budget hotels but are often a bit further away from the BTS.

-Our favourite hotel in Chit Lom: Grande Centre Point Hotel Ploenchit
+Our favourite hotels in Chit Lom: Sindhorn Midtown Hotel Bangkok and Grande Centre Point Hotel Ploenchit